-The safety of workers and the surrounding communities is the primary concern so the demolition will be carried out when weather conditions are favourable so as to reduce the noise emissions and dispersion of dust as far as possible.
+The safety of workers and the surrounding communities is the primary concern so the demolition works will be carried out when weather conditions are favourable so as to reduce the noise emissions and dispersion of dust as far as possible.

-Further, Delta will install dust mitigation measures around the blast site using a combination of pre-wetting down, and boosted pressure pipe with sprays reaching about 30 metres high around the base of each Boiler House.
+Delta Group will install dust mitigation measures around the blast site using a combination of pre-wetting down, and boosted pressure pipe with sprays reaching about 30 metres high around the base of each Boiler House.

-As the demolition event will only be carried out in favourable weather conditions, it is likely that the date for the demolition of the boilers will only be able to be announced close to demolition.
+As the demolition event will only be carried out in favourable weather conditions, it is likely that the date for the demolition of the remaining boilers will only be able to be announced close to demolition.